Underwatering String of Pearls — How Fast the Beads Deflate and What to Do

 - 4

-Set a recurring reminder to physically check the soil rather than trusting memory of the last watering date, since the gap between what feels like 'recently' and the actual 7–10 day summer interval this plant needs is exactly where most underwatering happens.
+Set a recurring reminder to physically test the soil rather than trusting memory of the last watering date — the felt sense of 'I just watered this' drifts quickly, and the gap between that feeling and the actual seven-to-ten-day summer interval this plant needs is exactly where most underwatering happens.

 Prevention